Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 It could become part of a pan-European project aimed at establishing an internal green transport market to create a rail guarantee fund, which would undoubtedly benefit both the passenger and freight transport sector.
 It will undoubtedly be very difficult to knit a suitable scheme together and special situations will arise that will lead to the development of specially adapted exception clauses.
 The two areas should be separated, but if the purpose is to maintain a dynamic infrastructure in a time when the climate dictates zero emissions, using the largest players seems to be an obvious solution.
 Private car and truck-based handling of freight should not operate with a particular advantage as regards flexibility.
 Exceptional clauses, which refer to e.g. force majeure incidents, must be defined as precisely as possible, so that compensation becomes the overriding rule.

-If so, what will you do to get the tax adopted and implemented?
+If so (yes), what will you do to get the tax adopted and implemented?

 The responding candidates, who are positive about introducing a tax on fossil fuels, are then asked to describe what they will more precisely do to get such a tax adopted and implemented.
 Below is a selection of answers with suggestions and ideas:

 Yes, but since you cannot tax the fuel, the tax must be a green tax on the ticket.
-On the ticket you can write what the emission of climate gases is on the journey.
-The introduction of a possible charge of the transport truck must depend on the feasibility and availability of non-polluting truck transport and on the possibility of converting the truck transport to transportation by train on a given line.
+On the ticket you can specify the amount or volume of emission of climate gases during that particular journey.
+The introduction of a possible charge levied on the truck transportation must depend on the feasibility and availability of non-polluting truck transport and on the possibility of converting the truck transport to transportation by train on a given line.

 A candidate notes: I am not in favor of EU taxes, but I support Danish taxes, when it comes to fossil fuels, and I advocate that the surplus be used to promote sustainable modes of transportation.
 We can also agree on the mechanics of a national tax at the level of the Council of Europe or in the UN, the yields of which goes to the state in the individual countries.